7 Pre-travel Tips That Will Save You Money

 Save Money on Bank Fees

 Firstly, always have cash in the local currency on you.
 Additionally, browse through the local banks and find the one with minimal fees for a cash withdrawal from your bank – you don’t want to be surprised when you see your banking statement afterward.
+Or you head online and find a bank that let’s you open a free checking account.

 Finally, before going on your journey, contact your bank and let them know where and when you are traveling.
 Otherwise, they might block your card after you withdraw cash from a different part of the world.